Experience (Victoria Monét, Khalid and SG Lewis song)

 "Experience" is a song recorded by American singers Victoria Monét and Khalid and British record producer SG Lewis.
-It was released as the third single from the former's debut studio album Jaguar on June 19, 2020 through Tribe Records.
+It was released as the third single from the former's fifth extended play Jaguar on June 19, 2020 through Tribe Records.
 It is a disco breakup song written by all three artists with Kyla Moscovich and produced by Moscovich and Lewis.

 Background

 A collaboration between Monét and Khalid was first teased a week before the release of "Experience" in a tweet by Khalid which tagged Monét and read, "can't wait."
 On June 16, 2020, in a statement written by Monét posted to both her and Khalid's Instagram accounts, they announced that their then untitled song would be released on June 19.
 In the joint statement, they explained that, despite going "back and forth" about it due to the "disgusting and confusing state of the world", they were releasing the song in the midst of the George Floyd protests as a "form of escapism from troubling things", writing, "It’s important to us to highlight and celebrate Black joy and love in the middle of so much pain and trauma."